 Logistic procedures were followed downwards to the schools to be sampled.
-The researcher explained his visit to the principal / Head teachers.
-After which he was able to distribute the tools and then administer them and after this the researcher was able to proceed with data collection using the procedure so far discussed.
+The researcher explained his visit to the principal/Head teachers.
+After which he distributed the tools and then administered them and after this the researcher proceeded with data collection using the procedure so far discussed.

-3.9 Data Analysis.
+3.8 Data Analysis.

-After data collection, the data was analyzed, organized, grouped and tabulated using simple descriptive statistics.
-The researcher organized the data and presented it using tables, bar graphs and charts etc.
+After data collection, the data was analyzed, organized, grouped and tabulated using simple descriptive statistics; the researcher organized the data and presented it using tables, bar graphs and charts etc.

-3.10 Sources of data
+3.9 Sources of data

-Both primary and secondary data were used.
+Both primary and secondary data will be used.

-3.10.1 Primary Data
+3.9.1 Primary Data

 Primary data was acquired as first-hand information.
-Primary data was collected by the use questionnaires, interviews and observation as data collection tools given to the respondents.
+Primary data was collected by the questionnaires, interviews and observation as data collection tools given to the respondents.

-3.10.2 Secondary data
+3.9.2 Secondary data

 Secondary data was gotten from already existing literature related to the topic of study.
-These sources of information included textbooks, magazines, pamphlets, research reports, journals, workshops presentation, internet and newsletters which were used in addition to various company annual reports.
+These sources of information will include textbooks, magazines, pamphlets, research reports, journals, workshops presentation, internet and newsletters which were used in addition to company annual reports.

-3.11 Ethical Considerations
+3.10 Ethical Considerations

-To ensure confidentiality of the information provided by the respondents and to ascertain the practice of ethics in this study, the following activities will be implemented by the researcher:
+To ensure confidentiality of the information provided by the respondents and to ascertain the practice of ethics in this study, the following activities were implemented by the researcher: